Research and Reports

-Credit cards, debit cards, and mobile payments are making cash transactions between businesses and consumers less common.
-And it appears that is doing the same for informal money exchanges between friends, family, and trusted acquaintances.
+Credit cards, debit cards and mobile payments are making cash transactions between businesses and consumers less common.
+And it appears that peer-to-peer payments (P2P) is doing the same for informal money exchanges between friends, family and trusted acquaintances.

 Eliminating awkward check splitting and IOUs are two of the many reasons consumers are warming up to P2P.
 But while consumers’ confidence for the payment option is growing, they have some caveats.

-Worldpay teamed up with Socratic Technologies* to learn more about what consumers think about P2P, and how they use the service.
-Here’s what we found.
+Learn more about what consumers think about P2P, and how they use the service.

 Convenience and ease are a big plus

-People don’t want to be hassled by check writing or trips to banks or their ATM, and say ease and convenience are a big reason (57%) why they like P2P.
+People don’t want to be hassled by check writing or trips to banks or their ATM and say ease and convenience are a big reason why they like P2P payments.

 Name recognition makes a difference

 Riding on the coattails of eBay, PayPal has the greatest familiarity and usage among P2P users.
-Boomers and Retirees in particular are most likely to use PayPal over other P2P services.
+Boomers and Retirees are especially most likely to use PayPal over other P2P services.